 If this is your first boat or if you are changing to an unfamiliar type of boat, please ensure, for your comfort and safety, that you have experience of handling and using it before taking over command.
-Your dealer, your national sailing association or your local sailing club will be very pleased to advise you on sailing schools and skilled instructors in your area.
+Your dealer, your national sailing association or your local sailing association or your local sailing association.